morion4000/morion4000.github.io/_posts/2014-02-02-django-settings-for-multiple-environments.md

 ### Move the settings across the newly created files

-Having the settings divided it's a matter of preference and necesity.
+Having the settings divided it's a matter of preference and necessity.
 I usually have the database credentials set for each environment.

 Add the import for the base settings in each of the different env files: